 § 7712 Information program.

-(a) The Department, assisted by the Division of Public Health of the Department of Health and Social Services, the Department of Safety and Homeland Security and the Delaware Economic Development Office, shall prepare and implement an information program designed to inform the general public, local public officials and the business community about the requirements of this chapter and regulations adopted thereto, about the health risks of accidental releases of extremely hazardous substances and about means available to minimize the chances of accidental catastrophic releases of such substances.
+(a) The Department, assisted by the Division of Public Health of the Department of Health and Social Services, the Department of Safety and Homeland Security and the Division of Small Business, Development and Tourism, shall prepare and implement an information program designed to inform the general public, local public officials and the business community about the requirements of this chapter and regulations adopted thereto, about the health risks of accidental releases of extremely hazardous substances and about means available to minimize the chances of accidental catastrophic releases of such substances.

 (b) The information program shall include information about current risk management programs of industrial companies and business establishments in Delaware as well as emergency plans, public and private, to protect the public in cases of catastrophic accidental releases of extremely hazardous substances.
 The Department may cooperate with other groups for purposes of this program.